- "U" is for University Committee

-All Balloon Race Scholarship Committee members have the opportunity to serve on one or more sub-committees, help design the year’s pin, sell pins and tickets, participate in Great Reno Balloon Race Events (eg., pilot party, crewing for the University sponsored balloon, staffing the balloon pin display at the hospitality tent on event days), and participate in committee pot-luck dinner for pilot.
+All Balloon Race Scholarship Committee members have the opportunity to serve on one or more sub-committees, help design the year’s pin, sell pins and tickets, participate in Great Reno Balloon Race Events (pilot party, crewing for the University sponsored balloon, staffing the balloon pin display at the hospitality tent on event days, etc.) and participate in committee pot-luck dinner for pilots.
 Capacity: 5 members.

-Identify and communicate the issues and concerns of women faculty, staff, and students regarding their experience in, and expectations of, the university.
-Goals Ensure that the issues and concerns of women are communicated appropriately.
-Provide opportunities for networking and the development of support systems for women.
-Ensure that gender is not barriers to full participation by women in the academic, professional, social and cultural life of the university.
+The Committee on the Status of Women (CSW) is composed of faculty, staff, and students who are concerned with gender equality on campus.
+The Committee's mission is to identify and communicate the issues and concerns of women faculty, staff and students regarding their experience in, and expectations of, the University.
+CSW goals are to ensure that the issues and concerns of women are communicated appropriately; provide opportunities for networking and the development of support systems for women; and ensure that gender is not a barrier to full participation by women in the academic, professional, social, and cultural life of the University.
+For more information, visit the CSW website.
 Capacity: 1 member, 1 alternate.

 The committee will develop, implement, review, and provide oversight of departmental emergency planning and management issues.
-The committee will advise the EH&S Policy Development and Implementation Committee and the Security Council, as appropriate.
+The committee will advise the Environmental Health & Safety (EH&S) Policy Development and Implementation Committee and the Security Council, as appropriate.
+For more information, visit the ORC website.
+This committee is formally called Emergency Planning Advisory Committee.
 Capacity: 1 member, 1 alternate.

 This committee is in charge of reviewing construction work over $25,000 on campus.
 They hear requests for office and classroom/lab space and decide if the request should be granted.
 The committee meets once a month on the second Tuesday from 2:30 p.m. - 4:30 p.m. in the Clark Administration conference room.
 Capacity: 1 member, 1 alternate.

 An SEC committee member attends all Faculty Senate meetings and reports back to the Council issues of interest to classified staff.
-The Senate meets monthly (with the exception of July) from 1:15-4:45 p.m. in the Reynolds School of Journalism, Room 304.
+The Senate meets monthly (with the exception of July) from 1:00-5:00 p.m. in the Joe Crowley Student Union, Rita Laden Senate Chambers.
 Capacity: 1 member, 1 alternate.

-The Occupational Safety Committee will provide oversight and guidance to university administrators and Environmental Health & Safety (EH&S) staff with regard to programmatic and compliance aspects of workplace safety, and promote development of specific programs to facilitate employee awareness and observance of applicable health and safety standards.
+The Nevada Safety Committee will provide oversight and guidance to University administrators and Environmental Health & Safety (EH&S) staff with regard to programmatic and compliance aspects of workplace safety, and promote development of specific programs to facilitate employee awareness and observance of applicable health and safety standards.
 Capacity: 1 member, 1 alternate.